samim23/DeepDreamAnim/README.md

 This tool helps to create animations with [deepdream](https://github.com/google/deepdream).
 Extract frames from videos, process them with deepdream and then output as new video file.
 Frame blending option is provided, to ensure "stable" dreams across frames.
 A preview function make rapid iterations possible.
+Optionally guided dreaming & optical flow can be used.

 ![deepdreamanim](https://i.imgur.com/JiMIQ01.gif "deep dream animation")